Getting Started With Live Testing

 AssistiveTouch on a navigation panel

-2. Click the AssistiveTouch function button, that is now shown on the device screen:
+2. Click the AssistiveTouch function button, which is now displayed on the device screen:

 AssistiveTouch on a device's screen